brooksrog8/dockerVPN.github.io/README.md

 I've looked at all the forums and nothing will work.
 Whatever I am missing must be very small.
 Here is my result when I try to ping.
 For some reason I get 100% packet loss.
+I tried doing what it said in the slides, just copying to local, but nothing happened.

 ![Screenshot from 2023-12-11 02-38-51](https://github.com/brooksrog8/dockerVPN.github.io/assets/114731707/58b0a42c-fb33-4683-9db3-376abf2a444b)